 The Bible teaches that “Marriage is honorable among all, and the bed undefiled” (Hebrews 13:4).
 The concept that is taught by some that the intimacies of married life are not honorable and belittle the nobility of character is an invention of the devil and goes against the Creator’s plan for man.
 However, sex should be pure and not be used as a way for gratifying the base lusts.
 Only when marriage is corrupted to serve evil purposes does it lose the quality of being “honorable.”

 Sex Outside Marriage

-The Bible tells us that sex outside of marriage is a sin, it is breaking the seventh commandment “Thou shalt not commit adultery” (Exodus 20:14).
-This prohibition for sex covers not only adultery but fornication and impurity of every act, word, and thought (Matt.
-5:27, 28).
-This, our third duty toward our “neighbour,” is to respect and honor the bond upon which the family is built, that of the marriage relationship, which to the Christian is as precious as life itself (Heb.
-13:4).
+The Bible tells us that sex outside marriage is a sin, it is breaking of the seventh commandment which says, “You shall not commit adultery” (Exodus 20:14).
+This prohibition for sex covers not only adultery but fornication and impurity of every act, word, and thought (Matthew 5:27, 28).
+This, our third duty toward our “neighbor,” is to respect and honor the bond upon which the family is built, that of the marriage relationship, which to the Christian should be as precious as life itself.

-The Lord not only forgives the sinner but also cleanses him from all unrighteousness.
-When confessing his great sin David prayed, “Create in me a clean heart, O God” (Ps.
-51:10).
-God requires moral perfection of His children (Matt.
-5:48) and has made provision that every sin may be successfully resisted and overcome ( Rom.
-8:1–4).
-Believers have to try their best NOT to sin through the grace of God.
-And the Lord promised to supply all the grace necessary and strength to overcome “I can do all things through Christ which strengtheneth me” (Philippians 4:13).
+The good news is that the Lord not only forgives the sinner but also cleanses him from all unrighteousness.
+When confessing his great sin David prayed, “Create in me a clean heart, O God” (Psalms 51:10).
+God requires moral perfection of His children (Matthew 5:48) and has made provision that every sin may be successfully resisted and overcome.

 In His service,